 *Names have been changed for confidentiality

-In six months, 131 adults and 191 children received assistance through Communities in Action.
+In the last 12 months, 299 adults and children received assistance through Communities in Action.

 Families are learning to follow a household budget, increase their savings, open a bank accounts, improve their credit scores, and secure permanent housing.
 Financial literacy classes are offered in partnership with financial institutions.
 Families can participate in educational and wellness workshops.
 All clients receive referrals for resources to improve stability and financial wellness.
 Referrals include employment, vocational training, education, legal services, mental health, physical health, health insurance, public assistance, veteran’s benefits, childcare, child welfare, driver’s licenses or IDs, and transportation.